jmzarate09/Frontend-Mentor/NFT-preview-card/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - NFT Preview Card Component Solution

-This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
+This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents